panoptesDev/Safecoin/docs/src/cluster/bench-tps.md

 title: Benchmark a Cluster
 ---

-The Solana git repository contains all the scripts you might need to spin up your own local testnet.
+The Safecoin git repository contains all the scripts you might need to spin up your own local testnet.
 Depending on what you're looking to achieve, you may want to run a different variation, as the full-fledged, performance-enhanced multinode testnet is considerably more complex to set up than a Rust-only, singlenode testnode.
 If you are looking to develop high-level features, such as experimenting with smart contracts, save yourself some setup headaches and stick to the Rust-only singlenode demo.
 If you're doing performance optimization of the transaction pipeline, consider the enhanced singlenode demo.
 If you're doing consensus work, you'll need at least a Rust-only multinode demo.
 If you want to reproduce our TPS metrics, run the enhanced multinode demo.

-For all four variations, you'd need the latest Rust toolchain and the Solana source code:
+For all four variations, you'd need the latest Rust toolchain and the Safecoin source code:

-First, setup Rust, Cargo and system packages as described in the Solana [README](https://github.com/solana-labs/solana#1-install-rustc-cargo-and-rustfmt)
+First, setup Rust, Cargo and system packages as described in the Safecoin [README](https://github.com/solana-labs/solana#1-install-rustc-cargo-and-rustfmt)

 Now checkout the code from github: